leekevinyg/js-algorithms-sandbox/src/bestTimeToBuyAndSellStock/README.md

 **Solution 2**

-1) Construct an array of maxToRight of each index i from back to front
+1) Construct an array containing the maximum value to the right of each index i
 2) Initialize a maxProfit variable to 0
-3) Iterate through the array and calculate profits at each index by using the array constructed in step 1.
+3) Iterate through the actual input array and calculate profits at each index by using the array constructed in step 1.
 Update maxProfit when we exceed it.
 4) Return maxProfit